 Chicken- white meat, chicken breast, cut into bite size pieces.

-Brown sugar- light brown, or dark is fine; can also substitute granulated sugar.
+Brown sugar- light brown, or dark is fine; can also substitute granulated sugar, honey, or maple syrup.

 Rice vinegar- rice vinegar is preferred, but can substitute white vinegar.